eMahtab/sami-yusuf-timeline/README.md

 # sami-yusuf-timeline: A timeline of famous singer Sami Yusuf using ReactJS

 This application is a timeline of famous music singer Sami Yusuf.
+This application uses ReactJS and ES6 and Webpack.

 ![](https://s3-ap-southeast-1.amazonaws.com/s3freebucket/sami-yusuf-timeline/images/sami-yusuf-tumblr.jpg)